 The Delta Act is formally an amendment of the Water Act

-The new National Adaptation Strategy 2017 (NAS) will update the 2007 National Adaptation Strategy "Make Space for Climate".
+The new National Adaptation Strategy 2016 (NAS) updates the 2007 National Adaptation Strategy "Make Space for Climate".
 The formulation of the NAS is guided by the integral (mitigation and adaptation) climate policy agenda: ‘the Climate Agenda' (2013) and is based on recent insights in climate risks and vulnerabilities and socio-economic developments.
 The NAS 2016 has been presented to Parliament.

 An important building block to the new Strategy is an overall assessment of the risks and opportunities arising from climate change which was made in 2015 by PBL, KNMI and Knowledge for Climate-program.
 The report provides an overview of the risks and opportunities in the health, food, energy and ICT sectors.
 Also water safety and water supply are discussed as well as biodiversity.
 The report also discusses the risks and opportunities in the fields of economic and foreign policy.
 The new NAS will go beyond the water related focus of the Delta Programme by comprehensively addressing sectors, in particular health, energy and ICT, infrastructure, transport, nature, agriculture and fisheries.
 Cross-sectoral cascading effects will also be taken into account.
 Various projects have been initiated to support the development of the strategy.
 Also the effects of climate change elsewhere, in countries within and outside Europe, which might result in impacts on Dutch society and economy, will be covered in the strategy.
 The NAS has also been developed in close cooperation with stakeholders.
 To this end, three national workshops are held as well as a national climate summit, all bringing together government at different levels, knowledge organisations and the private sector.

-The NAS will also contain a Monitoring and Evaluation framework for climate change adaptation.
+The NAS announces the development of a Monitoring and Evaluation framework for climate change adaptation.
 This system will primarily look into progress with the adaptation policies (=process), but also seeks transparency with regards to implementation (=output) and effectiveness (=outcome) of actions.

 The Delta Programme comprises plans and provisions to guarantee flood safety and a sufficient supply of freshwater as well as climate resilient urban areas, including the relevant planning and a cost estimate.
 The Delta Programme uses an integrated and adaptive approach in finding solutions when tackling the issues of safety, water supply and the role that spatial planning can play in resolving those issues.
 In September 2014 key decisions on policy frameworks and regional strategies were presented to the Parliament in the "Delta Programme 2015".
 The cabinet has accepted the proposed Delta Decisions as government policy, to be elaborated in national legislation and administrative agreements.
 The central government has embedded the Delta Decisions in the National Water Plan as policy decisions.
 The Delta Decisions are currently being translated into specific strategies, plans and concrete measures for different parts of the Netherlands.